High Rise Window Cleaning | RayAccess, Inc.

 - Very expensive to install and maintain.

 - Mostly used for tower type buildings and skyscrapers.
-Multi-level buildings might require several BMUs.
-Cost-ineffective for mid-rise and low-rise buildings.
+Multi-level buildings might require several BMUs which is cost-ineffective.

-- Often BMUs are prone to malfunction, time-to-time, leaving workers stranded in mid-air for hours.
+- Time-to-time BMUs are prone to malfunction, leaving workers stranded in mid-air for hours.

-- Requires operator training specific for particular BMU.
+- Requires operator training specific for each particular BMU.

 Rope Descent Systems, Controlled Descent Apparatus, Boatswain Chair: